 A story originally created by a piss-poor Lionheart Incorporated with free live broadcasts released on YouTube, but the entertainment company changed its name to piss-poorer Lionheart Enterprises then leaked everything, its mind, soul and body on SoundCloud.

 Finally it identifies the pandemic or plague and how we are all doing a one-person show, whether from islands or basements or rooftops.
-We're celebrating demise together.
+We're celebrating the grand demise together.